kingstinct/zemble/readme.md

 - It uses public/private key encryption which makes it possible to verify the authenticity of an authentication token without knowing the private key.
 It exposes a standard `/.well-known/jwks.json` REST endpoint as well as GraphQL queries for the public key, validating and parsing a token.

 `zemble-plugin-auth-anonymous` in turn adds a simple `login` mutation to GraphQL, which returns an authentication token.
 Check out `zemble-plugin-auth-otp` for another approach, where it adds a flow for authenticating a user by sending a one-time-password to their email address.

+### Ecosystem

+We're also providing `zemble-plugin-bull` out of the box, which contains middleware to set up queue jobs.
+We hope we can build a thriving ecosystem around this together.

 ## Full examples